Worst Websites of the Year

 Soulwax's home page is even worse (TOTALLY NSFW).
 It takes forever to load and it just loops and loops and not even the moderately attractive girls shaking their T&A make me want to wait until the next clip is available.

 Oh, and the award-winning The Horizontal Way is definitely to blame.
 As far as awards go, Death to Design Awards is spot on as is this Open Letter.
-The only web awards worth winning are located here, here and here.
-Grab your award like the one on the left.
+The only web awards worth winning are located go here, and here and or here.
+Grab your award like the one below.

 Vincent Flanders' comments: Maybe they never looked at the page because the topic is gruesome and sickening.